city_hall

 • Parklet must have two wheel stops installed at either end of the parklet as a buffer to maintain an efficient distance from the vehicle traffic and parked cars adjacent to the seating area.

-• Parklets must have temporary reflective bollards installed into the pavement at either of the parklet.
+• Parklets should have reflective materials on barriers, cones, or bollards at either of the parklet.

-• Parklets must be able to be moved in case of emergency or hazard situations, materials used must be easily dismantled/handled for this purpose.
+• Parklets must be able to be easily dismantled and/or moved in case of emergency or hazard situations.

 Layout for typical parklet